John VI of Portugal: Marriage and succession

-In 1785, Henrique de Meneses, 3rd Marquis of Louriçal, arranged a marriage between John and Infanta Carlota Joaquina of Spain, daughter of the Prince and Princess of Asturias (later King Don Charles IV and Queen Doña Maria Luisa).
+In 1785, Henrique de Meneses, 3rd Marquis of Louriçal, arranged a marriage between John and Infanta Carlota Joaquina of Spain, daughter of the Prince and Princess of Asturias (later King Charles IV and Queen Maria Luisa).
 Fearing a new Iberian Union, some in the Portuguese court viewed John's marriage to a Spanish infanta unfavorably.
 Carlota Joaquina endured four days of testing by the Portuguese ambassadors before the marriage pact was confirmed.
 Because John and Carlota Joaquina were related and because of the bride's youth (she was only 10 years old at the time), the marriage required a papal dispensation.
+They were second cousins, as John's grandmother, Mariana Victoria, was the sister of Carlota's grandfather, King Charles III of Spain.
 After being confirmed, the marriage capitulation was signed in the throne room of the Spanish court with great pomp and with the participation of both kingdoms.
 It was followed immediately by a proxy marriage.
 The marriage was consummated five years later.

 Carlota Joaquina was received at the Ducal Palace of Vila Viçosa at the beginning of May 1785, and on 9 June, the couple received a nuptial benediction at the palace chapel.
 However, the marriage seemed to be an uncomfortable one.
 An assiduous correspondence between John and Mariana at that time reveals that the absence of his sister weighed upon him and, comparing her to his young wife, he wrote, "She is very smart and has a lot of judgment, whereas you have rather little, and I like her a lot, but for all that I cannot love her equally."
 John's young bride was not inclined to docility, requiring at times the correction of Queen Maria herself.
 In addition, the difference in their ages (John being 17 years old) made him uncomfortable and anxious.
 Because Carlota Joaquina was so young, the marriage had not been consummated, and John wrote, "Here's to the arrival of the time when I shall play a lot with the Infanta.
 The way these things go, I think six years from now.
 Better that she be a bit more grown up than when she came."
 The consummation waited until 1790.
 In 1793, Carlota Joaquina gave birth to the first of nine children: Teresa, Princess of Beira.